 Photogallery:Photography by: Kirsten, Apostolos Voulgarakis and Mark Peter Wright.

 Resonances: W14/Convento invites the audience to walk around the neighbourhood of Splantzia (Chania, Crete) where St. Nichola's Convento is located and discover via their mobile phones a series of soundscapes in a process of dialogue, rediscovery and exploration.
 The piece was exhibited in June 2013 as part of p-public's festival entitled "Public Space in Progress".
 More info: "Resonances" blog .

 Video with sound, Duration: 2:00, 2013

 Grand Union Canal at Harlesden: Willesden Junction is an acoustic and visual essay in collaboration with Lina Velandia.
-The piece was published on The Field Reporter.
+The piece was published on Sonic Field (Formerly known as The Field Reporter).